Author: Malaina Morales, AP

 Linoleic acid is the most abundant fatty acid found in atherosclerotic plaques and readily oxidizes when bound to cholesterol.
 Conversely, saturated fat helps to protect cholesterol from oxidation.10 Saturated fats contain no double bonds between carbon atoms, making them highly stable against damage.
 PUFAs are highly susceptible to oxidation, and as previously stated, their oxidation products can have toxic effects on the LDL particle protein apo B, the lipid contents within, and directly on the arterial endothelium.

+Although LDL is often villainized, it actually serves many crucial roles in the body and is necessary for optimal health.
 LDL is an important lipoprotein that functions to transport fat-soluble vitamins (A, D, E, & K), cholesterol, and triglycerides throughout the body for the purpose of cellular repair, hormone synthesis, bile acid synthesis, immune function, and the distribution of lipid energy sources.
+In general, LDL particles become harmful when they have been damaged, which accounts for the significant difference in risk between the predominance of either Pattern A or Pattern B LDL.
 It appears likely that as the apo B protein becomes damaged via oxidation, LDL receptors located in the liver and peripheral tissues are no longer able to recognize the LDL particle.
 Subsequently, receptor-mediated uptake of the LDL particle does not occur.
 This is a possible explanation for the decreased binding affinity for small, dense LDL particles to LDL receptors.9 While not recognized by apo B receptors, damaged LDL is recognized and subsequently endocytosed by macrophages as part of a protective immune response.
 This process leads to foam cell formation, a classic feature of atherosclerosis.